-**Attention current students using GI Bill benefits for Fall 2014: We will be accepting GI Bill certification paperwork starting on or after Monday, July 14th 2014, for the Fall 2014 semester.
-Paperwork from the Counseling Office is required for certification each semester.
+**Attention current students using GI Bill benefits: We will be accepting GI Bill certification paperwork starting on or after Friday, December 1, 2017, for the Spring 2018 semester.
+Paperwork from the Counseling Office is required for certification each semester.**

 The Veterans Benefit Specialists/Certifying Officials are available to see Veterans and eligible dependents using their educational benefits Monday & Thursday from 8:00 a.m. to 5:00 p.m., Tuesday from 8:00 am to 7:00 pm, Wednesday from 10:00 am to 7:00 pm and Friday - 8:00 am to Noon.
 If you have questions regarding your benefits, please contact either one of the certifying officials for assistance.
 We have two certifying officials that you can contact based on your last name.